 In the United States Memorial Day (we use to call Decoration Day) was set aside after the Civil War to honor our soldiers.
 It was then extended after World War I to honor all of the Americans who died in the wars.
-It became a ritual for us to remember all veterans at the cemeteries with the display of many American flags.Usually after the ceremonies at the cemeteries, families would gather together for cookouts with many May recipes.
+It became a ritual for us to remember all veterans at the cemeteries with the display of many American flags.Family members would learn how to make May recipes for the cookouts after the ceremonies at the cemeteries.

-May recipes of delicious patriotic food and visits to the cemeteries also became a ritual for my family.
+Everyone would learn how to make May recipes of delicious patriotic foods.
+Visits to the cemeteries also became a ritual for my family.
 Mom and Dad would never miss going to the cemeteries on Memorial.
 In our yard, I will never forget the huge row of mix spring flowers.
 Early in the morning while everything was still wet from the dew, Dad would start cutting these flowers (we never bought flowers back then.)
 I would watch as he arranged them in Mason jars.

 When we all got dressed we would head out to the cemeteries (Understand that this was a ritual before I came along).
 When we arrived at Dad’s family cemetery we got water from the Church water spicket to fill the jars that were staying at this cemetery.
 We carefully arranged the bouquets, without stepping on any of the graves, for each of our family members; great grand parents, grandparents, Aunts, Uncles, my brother Jimmy and Sister Beverly.
 Years later my brother David was buried there; now Mom and Dad.